Agoric/ERTP/README.md

   which is really cool!

 * __Presences__: Presences are our name for the local object that stands in for the remote object.
-So when we say `obj!foo()` and intend to send a message to a remote object, `obj` is a presence because it represents a remote object that the message `foo` will be passed to.
+If `obj` is a presence of a remote object, we can send messages to the remote object by using "!" on `obj`, as in the above example.

 ## More ERTP resources